Automotive Accessories Connection Inc. Car, Truck and Suv Accessories. Free shipping on order of 100.00 or more in the US 48 States. AccessConnect.com

 "Studies show that two thirds of all vehicle emissions test failures are a result of worn out oxygen sensors," explained Chuck Ruth, Bosch general product manager.
 "Those numbers are staggering when you consider that oxygen sensors are easy enough to replace and that the vast majority of them are also inexpensive, costing roughly $20 to $50."

-"Even if you're not a do - it - yourselfer, it's a good idea to have a professional service technician check your oxygen sensor on a regular basis: every 30,000 to 50,000 miles for an "unheated" 1 or 2 wire sensor or every 60 - 100,000 miles for a "heated" 3 or 4 wire sensor.
+"Even if you're not a do it yourselfer, it's a good idea to have a professional service technician check your oxygen sensor on a regular basis: every 30,000 to 50,000 miles for an unheated 1 or 2 wire sensor or every 60,000 to 100,000 miles for a heated 3 or 4 wire sensor.
 When the oxygen sensor is degraded, you can very quickly recoup its low replacement cost from the fuel savings of up to $100 a year resulting from complete combustion and a smoother running engine."

 How can you tell if you need a new oxygen sensor?
 Common symptoms of a worn out sensor include excessive fuel consumption, high emissions, engine surging or hesitation, or premature failure of the catalytic converter.
 When examining the sensor, a shiny deposit on the sensor's heat shield or any gummy deposits indicate it's time to check and/or replace the sensor.